Aller au contenu

 • matrixs://{token}@{hostname}?mode=slack&format=markdown

-If you use t2bot.io, then you can use the following URLs:
+If you use t2bot.io, you may use:

 • matrix://{t2bot_webhook_token}